jalexisg/SET08103/labs/lab01/README.md

 *Replicate the same settings as shown in the image (you can change the location).*  You need to do the following:

 1. Select at most 17 as the JDK for the project.
-The Open JDK Docker image which we will be using use version 17 and you will get errors if you choose a higher version.
+The Open JDK Docker image which we will be using uses version 17 and you will get errors if you choose a higher version.
 2. Select **Maven** as the build system

+Change the java compliance to at most 11 (below shows Java 10 on lines 11 & 12).

 Click **Finish** for your new project to be created.
 This should open up the following window: